 One of the head scratchers city CIOs are trying to work through is what the smart city platform should look like.
 To flesh out their requirements for an analytical data platform, 120 members of the public and private sector, including representatives from 18 cities, five federal agencies and two countries, recently gathered in Kansas City, Mo., to identify the kinds of data typically collected to assess city performance, the gaps that exist in the data sets and how the data should be measured.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-“Right now, if you go to any smart city conference, and you’re going to find as many definitions of a smart city as there are attendees,” said Bob Bennet, chief innovation officer for Kansas City.
+“Right now, if you go to any smart city conference, you’re going to find as many definitions of a smart city as there are attendees,” said Bob Bennett, chief innovation officer for Kansas City.
 “What we’re trying to do is put some structure to it.”

 The event was part of the Global City Teams Challenge, developed by the National Institute of Standards and Technology (NIST) to facilitate collaboration between cities and to develop a smart cities blueprint of best practices and technology standards.
 NIST is co-hosting a series of national workshops that focus on different facets of a smart city; the event in Kansas City, one of the most connected cities in the United States, is the second of these.